kushti/dexy-stable/spec/deployment.md

 LP:

-* minimum value below each extract-to-the-future action activates (minBankNanoErgs in extract.es)
+* minimum value below each extract-to-the-future action activates (minBankNanoErgs in extract.es): 10,000 ERG

+Bank:

+* votes needed to update the bank script (minVotes in /bank/update/update.es): 3 (out of 5)

+### Updating the protocol

+Only bank script may be updated.

 ### Tokens